 Ethical notes

-When filming each chick, we tight reed so that we could have a good view over the whole nest but were careful to not expose too much of the nest to potential predators.

-We do not possess all the measurements of weigh from all chicks because older chicks had a greater tendency to jump out of nest

-Out of thirty filmed chicks, a significant amount of 96 % have successfully fledged.
-The study was carried out with permission of the local conservation authorities (permit numbers 00312/PA/2008/AOPK and JMK20189/2010).
-Bird catching and ringing followed the licences (numbers 906 and 1058) and current rules issued by the Czech bird ringing centre.
-All manipulations adhered to the Animal Care Protocol of the Academy of Sciences of the Czech Republic (numbers 173/2008 and 128/2010) and were in compliance with the current Czech Law on the Protection of Animals against Mistreatment (licence numbers V/1/2005/28 and 0008/98-M103).
+Filming of each chick was conducted in dense reed areas, which afforded a good view over the whole nest, but which did not expose too much of the nest to potential predators.
+Not all the measurements of weight could be taken from all chicks because older chicks had a greater tendency to jump out of nests.
+Out of thirty filmed chicks, 96 % have successfully fledged.
+The study was carried out with the permission of the local conservation authorities (permit numbers 00312/PA/2008/AOPK and JMK20189/2010).
+Bird catching and ringing was conducted under licence (numbers 906 and 1058) and followed current rules issued by the Czech bird ringing centre.
+All manipulations adhered to the Animal Care Protocol of the Academy of Sciences of the Czech Republic (numbers 173/2008 and 128/2010) and were in compliance with current Czech Law on the Protection of Animals against Mistreatment (licence numbers V/1/2005/28 and 0008/98-M103).